stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 REVIEWERS: I've thought through quite a wide variety of implementations that have not made it into writing, and I'm not sure how valuable my musings on alternatives I _didn't like_ are.
 I can expand on this section if it would be informative.

-## Custom testing rationale
+## Custom Assertions Rationale

-The custom test design is meant to maximize flexibility without adding implementation complexity.
+The custom assertion design is meant to maximize flexibility without adding implementation complexity.
 The implementation proposed couldn't be much simpler: simply invoke an arbitrary executable with a single positional argument, expect an exit code of zero and anything else is a failed test.

 This child process will inherit the parent process's environment, and it will ultimately be up to test authors for ensuring their test environment and dependencies are correct.
 This may lead to debugging difficulties, and Sprocket will be able to offer very little help with what's going on (aside from forwarding the STDOUT and STDERR streams).